vmware-tanzu/secrets-manager/docs/_pages/0002-contact.md

 ## Contribute to VMware Secrets Manager

 We appreciate your interest in making the world a better and more secure place where everyone can `#sleepmore` 🤗.
-We’d love to have you on board.
+We'd love to have you on board.

 Please read [the contribution guidelines][contributing] and [the code of conduct][code-of-conduct], and let us know if you need anything